top of page

 What Science Actually Supports About Injury Prediction

-Let’s be precise here, because this is where bad marketing often enters the conversation.
+Let’s be precise here; this is where misleading marketing often enters the conversation.

-No ethical professional should tell you they can perfectly predict a future injury.
+No ethical professional should claim they can perfectly predict future injuries.
 Human performance is too complex for that kind of certainty.
-Contact injuries happen.
-Freak events happen.
+Contact injuries and freak events happen.
 Sport will always carry unavoidable variables.

-What evidence does support is the identification of risk factors that increase the likelihood of breakdown.
-Research around asymmetry, force acceptance deficits, poor neuromuscular control, mobility restrictions, prior injury history, eccentric weakness, and movement inefficiencies consistently supports the idea that elevated risk can be identified and addressed.
+What the evidence supports is identifying risk factors that increase the likelihood of breakdown.
+Research on asymmetry, force acceptance deficits, poor neuromuscular control, mobility restrictions, prior injury history, eccentric weakness, and movement inefficiencies consistently shows that elevated risk can be identified and addressed.

 That distinction matters.